PeizhiYan/zenflow/README.md

-# LangFei
+# Zenflow

-This project is to build a Python (3.5) multi-layer neural network toolbox.
-I call this library Lang Fei (浪飞).
+**Zenflow** is a Python 3 library for building and training artificial neural networks.